thalkargaurav/thalkargaurav/README.md

 Hi there, I'm Gaurav Thalkar

 Welcome to my GitHub profile!
-I'm a Software Development Engineer , passionate about Software Development, Software Testing, Algorithms, Problem Solving.
+I'm a Software Testing Engineer , passionate about Software Testing (Manually Or Automation), Algorithms, Problem Solving.

 About Me: